James S. Sherman: Vice presidency (1909–1912)

-At the suggestion of Senator Charles Curtis at the 1908 Republican National Convention, Sherman was nominated as the Republican candidate for vice president on the ticket with William Howard Taft.
-Although not an obvious front-runner, he balanced the progressive Taft's profile, by being both an Easterner and a conservative (it was said that the two wings of the GOP 'flapped together'), and the New York delegates pressed hard for his nomination.
-The Republicans won by a comfortable margin.
-At first, Sherman and Taft found themselves at odds over both tariff policy and the role of the Vice President.
-But as Taft became embattled with parts of the progressive faction of the Republican party, the two of them worked together more harmoniously – a relationship eased further by the First Lady's enjoyment of the company of Sherman and his wife.
-The President declared that Sherman accomplished much on Capitol Hill by his "charm of speech and manner, and his spirit of conciliation and compromise", backed by a "stubborn adherence" to his principles.

-During the beginning of his term, Taft, who had been associated with progressives, had to deal with Speaker Joseph Gurney Cannon who was a part of the conservatives.
+During the beginning of his term, Taft, who had been associated with progressives, had to deal with Speaker Joseph Gurney Cannon, who was more conservative.
 Sherman, who had more experience in Congress, was expected to be a liaison for Taft with Cannon.
 “I am going to rely on you, Jim, to take care of Cannon for me.
 Whatever I have to do there will be done through you,” proposed Taft.
 Sherman replied, “Not through me.
 You will have to act on your own account.
 I am to be Vice President, and acting as a messenger boy is not part of the duties as Vice President.”

-Re-nomination, illness, and death
+1912 Presidential Election

-From 1910, Taft had experienced several disagreements with ex-President Theodore Roosevelt, who formed his own Bull Moose party.
-This made re-election for the Republicans almost impossible, but Taft and Sherman campaigned on the same ticket in the 1912 contest, with New Yorkers once again supporting Sherman's nomination – the first time that a sitting vice president had been re-nominated since John C. Calhoun in 1828.
+From 1910, Taft had experienced several disagreements with ex-President Theodore Roosevelt, who formed his own Progressive, or "Bull Moose", party.
+This made re-election for the Republicans almost impossible, but Taft and Sherman campaigned on the same ticket in the 1912 contest, with New Yorkers once again supporting Sherman's nomination—the first time that a sitting vice president had been re-nominated since John C. Calhoun in 1828.
+Sherman would die before the election.

+Death and Funeral

 Diagnosed with Bright's disease in 1904, Sherman's health was failing by the time of the 1912 campaign.
 Less than a week before the election, he died at home in Utica on October 30, six days after his 57th birthday, and President Taft was left with no running mate.
 Nicholas Murray Butler was designated to receive the electoral votes that Sherman would have received.
 Taft and Butler came in third place in the election, carrying only eight electoral votes from Utah and Vermont.
 Democratic candidate Woodrow Wilson and his running mate Thomas R. Marshall won the election while Progressive candidate Theodore Roosevelt and his running mate Hiram Johnson came in second place.
 The vice presidency remained vacant until Marshall's inauguration on March 4, 1913.

 Sherman was buried at Forest Hill Cemetery in Utica.